Compton, California: Crime

 Following the Watts riots in 1965, crime in Compton rose sharply.
 Although the city was largely exempt from the destruction of the 1965 riot, it prompted middle-class residents to flee over the next few years.
 By 1969, it had the highest crime rate in the state of California.

 In Black, Brown, and White: Stories Straight Outta Compton, Lynne Isbell and two friends from other ethnic backgrounds have written about their lives growing up in Compton during the 1960s and early 1970s.
 They tell how Compton changed from a mostly white town to a mostly black one and became known as "the Murder Capital of the United States".

-Compton's violent reputation reached the national spotlight in the late 1980s with the prominent rise of local gangsta rap groups Compton's Most Wanted and N.W.A, the latter of whom released the album Straight Outta Compton in 1988.
+Compton's violent reputation reached the national spotlight in the late 1980s with the rise of local gangsta rap groups Compton's Most Wanted and N.W.A, the latter of whom released the album Straight Outta Compton in 1989.
 The city became notorious for gang violence, primarily caused by the Bloods and Crips.
-After years of decline in crime, Compton's murder rate skyrocketed in 2004 with racial conflicts between blacks and Latinos.
+After years of decline in crime, Compton's murder rate skyrocketed in 2004 with racial conflicts between Blacks and Latinos.